 Shortly after relocating our shop in 2001 I began to consider some new furniture design ideas.
-I was particularly intrigued with the notion of making a custom bed that would be a synthesis of all the holistic and ecological principles I was dabbling with at the time.
-This loose amalgam of ideas became known as the Irenic Bed.
+I was particularly intrigued with the idea of making a custom bed that could be an amalgamation all of the holistic and ecological principles I was experimenting with at the time.
+This ultimately manifested in the design of the Irenic Bed.

 The word irenic is Greek and means: “fitted or designed to promote peace; pacific; conciliatory; peaceful.”
 This seemed highly appropriate considering my underlying intent to weave together many divergent elements into a holistically balanced and restful whole.

 For most of us the bedroom is the most important room in the home, with the bed being the focal point of this sacred space.
 Our bed is the place we turn to for comfort and refuge, and it is also here that we can find the time to think and reflect.

 Our bed is the place we can be vulnerable and share intimate moments with those we love.
 Our bed also offers protection, and is the place we go to when we need to heal.

 Because we spend about 1/3 of our lives in bed (based on the assumption of 8 hours sleep per night) it can be argued that a bed is the most important piece of furniture in the home.